-Houston’s jazz history is largely undocumented and difficult to track down, so I started collecting all the bits and pieces to put in one place.
+Houston's jazz history is largely undocumented and difficult to track down, so I started collecting all the bits and pieces to put in one place.
 And that place is here.
-I’ll post any significant updates on the blog, but check back often for new contributions.
-Please post any relevant information, articles, photos, etc. in the comments section.
-Thanks!
+Check back often for new contributions.

 Andrew 'Tex' Allen